jarle/remix-adonisjs-docs/docs/technical-details/accessing-services.md

 ```

-We can see the resulting compiled remix `server.js` code:
+We can see the resulting compiled React Router `server.js` code:
 ```js
 // build/remix/server/server.js
 import app from "@adonisjs/core/services/app";